 [Disclaimer] We were not paid by Arizer to make this review.
 Arizer kindly provided the vaporizers for us, however, this did not affect our overall feelings of the vaporizer from a reviewers perspective.

 This is Canadian company Arizer Tech’s smallest dry-herb vape yet!
-Arizer Tech create a variety of different vaporizer products, such as the Extreme Q, Air, Air 2, Solo, Solo 2 (and a few more I can remember the names of).
+Arizer Tech have created a variety of different vaporizer products, such as the Extreme Q, Air, Air 2, Solo, Solo 2 (and a few more I can remember the names of).
 The Arizer ArGo is a portable conduction/convection hybrid vaporizer.
 So far it’s been a real treat, and I’d like to discuss some of its features that make it one of the best portable dry-herb vaporizers on the market right now.
 Also, I think it wins the award for cutest vape!

-First things I noticed:
+First things I noticed:?

 - This thing is just so cute and small.